analytiq-hub/analytiq-hub.github.io/products.md

 # Analytiq Language App

 The Analytiq Language App is an open source tool for chatting with Enterprise records.
+One application we are focusing on is - using the App as a chat interface for Lexington, Massachusetts public records.
 * Github: [analytiq-language-app](https://github.com/analytiq-hub/analytiq-language-app)

 # Bitdribble Microcontainers